ulritter/CalSpeechReminder/README.md

 	"str_initial_sound_file": sound file played on startup
-	"str_alert_sound": if "on" the sound in the "str_alert_sound_file" below is played before the calender text-to-speech output "str_alert_sound_file": sound file played on alert if "str_alert_sound" above in "on" "str_tts_sound_file": "temp soundfile where the text-to-speech conversion result is stored "number_events": number of calendar entries to be read head "refresh_timer": how often (minutes)
+	"str_alert_sound": if "on" the sound in the "str_alert_sound_file" below is played before the calender text-to-speech output "str_alert_sound_file": sound file played on alert if "str_alert_sound" above in "on" "str_tts_sound_file": temp soundfile where the text-to-speech conversion result is stored "str_exit_chars": string of characters which will cause the script to terminate, e.g. "xXeE" "number_events": number of calendar entries to be read head "refresh_timer": how often (minutes)
 	"alerts": list of "alert_time" values to trigger the output of alert reminder messages